How do I convert Word files into Precisely templates?

 • Example: [Counterparty_name], [counterparty_name] and [CounterpartyName] are treated as three different references.

-P.S: When importing .docx files, please note that some formatting might be lost!
+When importing .docx files to Precisely, please note that some formatting might be lost!
 Therefore, we always recommend checking your imported templates and adjusting them if needed.